kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 * **Decoupling storage location from identity (indirection table).** Would make rotation free but adds a lookup to every request path and a new global table to shard; rejected for complexity disproportionate to the frequency of rotation.
+* **Authorizing rotation via a dedicated `rotate` verb checked against root.** Gate `create` on `APIExportIdentityRotation` on a new verb, SAR'd against the root workspace.
+Rejected: the RBAC granting that verb still has to live somewhere, and special-casing a single verb erodes the meaning of `*` in roles (a wildcard role would or wouldn't include `rotate` depending on bespoke rules) — confusing and easy to get wrong.
+It also still leans on "authorize against root" as a one-off in the authorizer.
+* **A rotation object living directly in the root workspace (object + verb in root).**
+  Keeps `*` meaning `*` by putting the privileged object where the platform owner already has authority, but reintroduces "root is special and we do magic there" — the same coupling `LogicalClusterMigration` already has and that we want to stop growing.
+  Rejected in favor of the bindable maintenance APIExport, which needs no new verb and no root-only execution site: the only platform-held knob is who may `bind` the export.

 ## Risks and Mitigations